suhaotian/xior/README.md

 ### Tips: Make your SSR(Server-side Rendering) app more stable and faster

 How we do that?
-Use the xior's plugins:
+Use xior's plugins:

 1. If `GET` data error, at least have chance to retry;
 2. If retry still error, return the cache data(if have) to prevent page crash or show error page;